raspberrypilearning/turtley-amazing/worksheet2.md

   print(11 % 6)
   ```

 1. Did you figure it out?
 The `%` operator prints out the remainder of a division.
-15 ÷ 6 for instance is 2 with a remainder of 3.
+For example, 15 ÷ 6 is 2 with a remainder of 3.
 Therefore 15 % 6 would be 3.
 We can use this operator to help with the problem of running off the end of the list.
 If the `range` goes above the length of the list, you can just do a `%` of the length of the list.

 1. Have a look at the example below, and read through the code carefully to make sure you can see how the modulo operator is used.